SkyHustle/rss_feed_discovery_tool/README.md

 ### 5. Result Storage

-Valid feeds are saved to a JSON file named based on your prompt:
+Valid feeds are saved to a JSON file in the `feeds` directory, named based on your prompt:

 ```
 {